DefenderOneTen/EyeFiServer-Mobi/README.md

 # EyeFiServer-Mobi
 Server package for the use of EyeFi-Mobi-Cards
-This work is based on a node.js-project created by Michael Brandt.
+This work is based on a node.js-project created by Michael Brandt (https://github.com/michaelbrandt/node-eyefimobiserver).
 The following differences and improvements have taken place:

  * The key seems to be relevant with the current Mobi-Cards, so place it into the key definition below!